 - Send a copy of your current I-20 form

-- Bank balance certificate from you or your sponsor *
+- Bank statement from you or your sponsor *

-* Your bank balance must be according to this chart.
+* Your bank statement must be according to this chart.
 The balance requirement reflects how many quarters you're planning to take.

 |Bank Statement Balance|

 |1 Quarter||$6,600 or more|